You are here: Urology Textbook > Penis > Peyronie disease > Causes

 The penile plaques are palpable on the concave side of the deviation in the tunica albuginea of the corpora cavernosa.

-In up to 15%, peyronie's disease shows a spontaneous regression.
+In up to 15%, Peyronie disease shows a spontaneous regression.
 In 40%, the disease remains stable.
-The following factors make a spontaneous regression unlikely: penile deviation over 45 degrees, disease progression over two years, plaque calcification, or Dupuytren's disease.
+The following factors make a spontaneous regression unlikely: penile deviation over 45 degrees, disease duration over two years, plaque calcification, or concurrent Dupuytren disease.

 Index: 1–9 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z